igorski/drunk-dragon-vs-the-drag-queens/README.md

 ## TODO

-** Show Level, XP, XP needed for next level and HP in status view.

 * getDamageForAttack needs to take character attack and opponent defense into account ** Clothing can increase defense

 * Drag swag/charisma == mana
 ** Show in status view

+* Block status and credits menu when in battle
-* When advancing a level, increase HP.
+* When advancing a level, increase max HP.
 * Calculate appropriate award for battle (battle-module#startBattle)
 * Images for shop products
 * Dynamic components need a loader